SquadFM/Falcon-4-BMS-Linux/README.md

+Notes:
-Scroll down to see installation instructions for Wine/Lutris (e.g. for GOG version of Falcon 4.0)
+- Scroll down to see installation instructions for Wine/Lutris (e.g. for GOG version of Falcon 4.0)
+- replace home/x/ with your home directory